jeetu-sah/react-interview-questions/README.md

-# React JS Interview Questions.
+# React JS Interview Questions and Answers.
-In this repository, I have listed some React Interview Questions. <br />
+Here, I have listed some React Interview Questions. <br />

 1. [What is React JS?](#what-is-react-js) <br />
 2. [What is Babel?](#what-is-babel) <br />